PG-9-9/Musical_Video_Generator/README.md

 3. If audio isn't playing in-browser, open `outputs/final_with_audio.wav` directly in a new tab or local player.
 4. Ensure FastAPI server was started from a Conda env that has GPU access if you expect fast model runs.

-## Final notes
+## Final notes :)

 I kept the pipeline intentionally modular so you can run, inspect, and iterate on individual layers.
-If you want, I can: